Yin-Zhou/RL-sampling-MRI/README.md

 ```
 After you installed Pytorch, check if it works by running `python`, then `import torch` in the python interpreter.
 If Pytorch works, then either run `quit()` or Ctrl + D to exit the python interpreter.
+Install any other packages you need using similar conda commands.